Fannon/u-he-preset-randomizer/README.md

   * For fully random presets, it will randomize not per parameter, but per section (e.g. the entire OSC1 together)
   * Only parameters with numeric non-binary assignments will be further randomized.
 Otherwise they stay consistent with the chosen base preset or a random starter preset.
 - `--binary`: Keep the binary part of the u-he presets.
 They will not be changed, but randomly generated presets will now include the binary section of either a random preset or the base preset that is randomized.
   * ⚠ Since the randomizer doesn't really parse and understand the binary section, this may lead to broken presets that may crash your synth plugin when loading.
 Use with care.
+For some synths this works better (Diva, Zebralette 3) and for some it frequently leads to invalid presets.
 * `--debug`: Enables some optional debug logging and file exporting

 ## Developer Guide

-To run this locally, check out the repo and:
+To run this tool locally in developer mode, check out the repo and:

 ```sh
 npm i